puppetlabs/puppet-docs/source/guides/deployment_guide/dg_intro_install.markdown

 If you'd prefer to manage certificates from the command line, refer to [these instructions](http://docs.puppetlabs.com/pe/2.7/install_basic.html#signing-agent-certificates).

-Autosigning certificates can be useful, but should be done very carefully since it potentially introduces major security liabilities.
-By default, auto-sign is turned off.
-You can edit puppet.conf to turn it on, and you can gain some finer-grained control by leaving it off but editing `autosign.conf`.
-[This guide](http://docs.puppetlabs.com/guides/configuring.html#autosignconf) has more information.
+Auto-signing certificates can be useful, but should be done very carefully since it potentially introduces major security liabilities.
+By default, auto-signing is managed by the `/etc/puppetlabs/puppet/autosign.conf` file, which is empty in a new PE installation.
+[This guide](http://docs.puppetlabs.com/guides/configuring.html#autosignconf) has more information about adding entries to `autosign.conf`.
+Alternately, you can (but shouldn't) set `autosign = true` in `/etc/puppetlabs/puppet/puppet.conf` to auto-sign all requests.

 Note that if your institution prefers or requires you to use externally purchased SSL certs, you can do it, but you should back up your original, PE generated certs first, just in case of unforeseen circumstances.
 To use external certs you'll need to edit several lines in `/etc/puppetlabs/httpd/conf.d/puppetdashboard.conf` as follows: